What is a Direct Payment?

 As part of the direct payment support scheme, Choices and Rights have developed and manage a database of potential PA’s.
 There are approximately 1,300 potential PA’s on the database that have already been reference checked.

-Your social worker puts you in contact with Choices and Rights.
-You may need their support to employ a PA They can help you find a PA if you don’t already have someone in mind.
-They can also advise you on what you need to do as an employer
+Your social worker can put you in contact with Choices and Rights. as you may need their support to employ a PA They can help you find a PA if you don’t already have someone in mind as well as advise you on what you need to do as an employer

 Be clear with your PA what you want them to do for you.
 You are the best person to let them know how you want them to support you - this is where your support plan is helpful.

 You can employ a friend or a member of your family as long as they do not live in the same house as you.
 The Choices and Rights worker helps you to set up their employment.

 We strongly advise you to have the person you are employing complete a Disclosure and Barring Service (DBS) check but you may not want to do this if you know the person very well.

 The Choices and Rights support worker helps you set up the insurance you need as an employer.
 You cannot start any employment until the insurance is in place.

 Hull Community and Voluntary Services (CVS) is contracted by Hull City Council to provide a payroll service to individuals who receive a direct payment for their care needs from Hull City Council.

 Hull CVS will support you with a payroll service and send you a regular payslip for your personal assistant.
 You need to give this to your personal assistant.

 You should inform CVS of the hours your personal assistant has worked, including any bank holidays, if they have been sick or taken any annual leave.